 Specifically, anyone who was born on or after Jan.
 1, 1988 and is operating a vessel powered by 10 horsepower or more is required to pass an approved boater safety education course.
 This will result in the issuance of a boating safety identification card, issued by the FWC, which must be kept onboard at all times the vessel is underway.

 The law also requires anyone convicted of two noncriminal boating safety violations in the course of a year must enroll in, pay for, attend and successfully finish a state-approved boater safety education course.
 The same requirement exists for any boat operator convicted of a criminal boating violation or infraction resulting in a reportable boating accident.
 For those in this category, the privilege to operate a boat is suspended in state waters until proof of course completion is filed with the FWC.

-State authorities report citing 385 boaters for failure to produce boater safety education ID cards in 2013, and 366 violations for the same offense in 2012.Vessel Speed Restrictions and Safety Equipment Regulations
+State authorities report citing 385 boaters for failure to produce boater safety education ID cards in a recent year, and 366 violations for the same offense the previous year.Vessel Speed Restrictions and Safety Equipment Regulations

 Any vessel that operates in a speed zone indicated at “Idle Speed – No Wake” has to operate at the minimum speed necessary to maintain headway, while vessels operating in zones labeled “Slow Down – Minimum Wake” have to operate fully off plane and totally settled in the water.
 At no time is a vessel operator allowed to create a wake that’s excessive or poses a danger to other vessels or people in the water.